 Most effective family constitutions exhibit several common principles:

 A Focus on Clarity and Values

-Traditional governing documents such as shareholders’ agreements, company bylaws and even estate planning documents are characterized by technical language necessary to achieve desired legal, tax and administrative results.
+Traditional governing documents such as shareholders’ agreements, company bylaws, and even estate planning documents are characterized by technical language necessary to achieve desired legal, tax, and administrative results.
 This language is not appropriate for a family constitution, which is not legally binding.

 Instead, the family constitution should have accessible and personal language.
-Even in the context of a family business, a family constitution should put the family first and focus on continuity and harmony.
+Even in the context of a family business, a family constitution should put the family first and focus on continuity and harmony over the long term.
 Family constitutions that attempt to insulate a business from family feuds by removing the personality and color that defines a family often end up fueling strife.
 Instead, the family’s philosophy and values should be the cornerstone of the document.